-We should all be aware of the potential effect on health of de-icing and anti-icing fluids.
+Pilots must be aware of the potential health effects of de-icing and anti-icing fluids.
 Proper precautions must be taken during the de-icing and anti-icing process to ensure the well-being of passengers and flight crew.
 Passengers and crew should be shielded from all FPD fluid vapours by turning off all cabin air intakes during the de-icing and anti-icing process.
 Exposure to vapours or aerosols of any FPD fluid may cause transitory irritation to the eyes.
 Exposure to ethylene glycol vapours in a poorly ventilated area may cause nose and throat irritations, headaches, nausea, vomiting, and dizziness.

-All glycols cause some irritation upon contact with the eyes or the skin.
-Although the irritation is described as "negligible", chemical manufacturers recommend avoiding skin contact with FPD fluids and wearing protective clothing and equipment when performing normal deicing and anti-icing operations.
+All glycols cause some irritation upon contact with the eyes or the skin, although the irritation is described as "negligible", chemical manufacturers recommend avoiding skin contact with FPD fluids and wearing protective clothing when performing normal de-icing and anti-icing operations.